corniciluca/1892929_NewHarmonics/Student_doc.md

 This container saves the details of the various uploaded songs in JSON format inside a MongoDB database.

 ### EXTERNAL SERVICES CONNECTIONS
-This container does not connect to any extrnal service.
+This container does not connect to any external service.

 ### MICROSERVICES: